hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 ### Known Issues
 - No support for 4wayblend materials
 - No animations from `.ani` files
+- Water materials are partially broken
+- L4D2's infected shader is not perfect
+- Prop animations only look good on maps
+- SolidEnergy materials are not supported

 ## Installation Instructions
 To install an archive of the Source Engine Blender Collection, you must first allocate a folder for a game collection.
 Then, download `_resources.blend` and `blender_assets.cats.txt`. `_resources.blend` is required regardless of what you decide to download.
 It serves as a resource pack for the models and materials to reuse data from. `blender_assets.cats.txt` is required for Blender's asset library functionality, allowing you to add the allocated folder as an asset library.